-While there are several sites which can now help you design your first infographic, I recommend these 3 resources:
+While there are several sites that can now help you design your first infographic, I recommend the following resources:

-1. Canva – Canva has several free infographic designs to choose from and almost each one of them is professionally designed.
+1. Canva – Canva has several free pre-designed infographic templates to choose from and almost each one of them is professionally designed.

 2. Piktochart – You can create high-quality infographics using Piktochart’s easy-to-use infographic maker.

 While you may have to upgrade to one of their paid plans to get access to premium infographic templates, the free plan offers a few decent templates you can start with to familiarize yourself with the tool.

 3. Venngage Infographics – Venngage will make you become a design wiz in a few clicks.
 With more than 500 professionally designed infographic templates for you to edit, Venngage is definitely an easy-to-use infographic maker you should consider.

 4. Fiverr – Want to outsource the design of your infographic?
 Fiverr is your best bet!

 Fiverr has many designers who can help you design a good infographic.
 While you can get a decent infographic designed for $5, you may have to spend a little more to get a high-quality infographic.

 Stand-alone infographics rarely perform well in search engines.